AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 $
     D := { p in N : lambda_0 <= lambda(p) <= lambda_1 }
 $<domain_def>
-// TODO: FIX NORMAL VECTORS TO INTEGRAL HYPERSURFACES TO USE CORRECT LETTER We will start with proving that $D$ is compact, allowing us to lower bound important quantities uniformly.
+We will start with proving that $D$ is compact, allowing us to lower bound important quantities uniformly.
 #proposition[
   For any $lambda_1 > lambda_0 > 0$ in the image of $lambda$, the subset